brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 ### Loops

-Another category of control structures are loops.
+Another category of control structures is loops.
 PHP has a handful: `for`, `foreach`, `while`, and `do while`.
 Loops allow you to execute the same code multiple times.
-The classic `for` loop starts from an initial state, iterates for as long as a condition isn't met, and will alter the state with every step.
+The classic `for` loop starts from an initial state, iterates for as long as a condition is met, and will alter the state with every step.

 ```php
 // index.php